conallob/mcp-ssh-wingman/README.md

 ## How It Works

-The server creates or attaches to a tmux session and uses tmux's built-in commands to safely read terminal content:
+The server creates or attaches to a tmux/screen session and uses their built-in commands to safely read terminal content:

-1. **Session Management**: Creates/attaches to a detached tmux session
+1. **Session Management**: Creates/attaches to a detached tmux or screen session
-2. **Content Capture**: Uses `tmux capture-pane` to read visible content
+2. **Content Capture**: Uses `tmux capture-pane` or `screen hardcopy` to read visible content
+3. **Multiple Windows**: Can switch between different windows/panes within the session
-3. **Read-Only**: Never sends keystrokes or commands to the session
+4. **Read-Only**: Never sends keystrokes or commands to the session
-4. **MCP Protocol**: Exposes terminal content via standard MCP tools and resources
+5. **MCP Protocol**: Exposes terminal content via standard MCP tools and resources

+### Screen-Specific Features

+For GNU screen users, the implementation provides:
+- **Existing Session Support**: Attach to your existing screen session with all your windows
+- **Window Navigation**: List and switch between different screen windows
+- **Backscroll Access**: Access your screen's scrollback buffer history
+- **Multi-Window Workflow**: Perfect for users who run local screen with multiple remote connections

 ## Development